reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 `TODO: Talk about newlines?`

 `TODO: What is the licensing for the font?
 Can I even use it? https://launchpad.net/ubuntu-font-licence https://bazaar.launchpad.net/~ufl-contributors/ubuntu-font-licence/trunk/view/head:/ubuntu-font-licence-1.0.txt`

+`TODO: Should I use the same font as the code for this blog?`

 ## How Can We Make It Better?